On behalf of the Directorate, a very warm welcome to the website for The Photonics Institute (TPI).

 Today, the photonics industry employs millions of people worldwide.

-the global GDP.
+expected to reach US$930 billion by 2023.
 The market is shifting towards Asia and it is imperative that

 Singapore be a key player in this market opportunity.
 As such, establishing a world-leading photonics institute in Singapore is a prerequisite for this vision.